 Pin, Pin, Pin and can I say it again..
 PIN!
 Use superfine pins if you can, I love these from Clover 1-7/8″ Glasshead pins.

 As a result, these will save you from that little shift that can happen with the natural physics of the sewing machine, if you sew garments, you know that shift can cause some issues.
 Please resist the urge to pull your fabric as you sew, just let those feed dogs do their job.
-Besides, use a brand new needle, I used a Schmetz Microtex size 11.
+Besides that, always use a brand new needle when sewing on finer fabrics, I used a Schmetz Microtex size 11.

 Also, before hemming your project (if it needs a hem) let it hang overnight, gravity will shift the fabric.